eugeneswalker/gitlab-chart/doc/advanced/external-redis/index.md

 ## Using Multiple Redis Instances

 GitLab supports splitting several of the resource intensive Redis operations across multiple Redis instances.
-The persistence classes that are supported for moving to other Redis instances are `cache`, `queues`, `shared_state` and `actioncable`.
+This chart supports distributing those persistence classes to other Redis instances: `cache`, `queues`, `shared_state` and `actioncable`.

 More detailed information on configuring the chart for using multiple Redis instances can be found in the [installation/deployment](../../installation/deployment.md#multiple-redis-support)